 Note: The specified visas in items 1 and 2 of the above table are temporary partner visas: subclasses 309 and 820.
 From 1 January 2019, people who are granted one of these temporary partner visas are subject to a 52 week NARWP for FTB Part A; however, the period on the temporary visa contributes to serving the NARWP if they are subsequently granted a permanent visa.
 People granted a temporary partner visa before 1 January 2019 are not subject to a NARWP for FTB Part A while they hold the temporary partner visa or if they are subsequently granted the permanent visa.
 There is no waiting period for FTB Part B.

 Example 7: On 6 March 2019, Andrew applies for temporary and permanent Partner visas (subclasses 820 and 801).
-On 14 June 2020, he is granted the temporary Partner visa (subclass 820) so he can continue to live with his partner Alice in Australia.
-Andrew will remain on the temporary Partner visa (subclass 820) while his application for the permanent Partner visa (subclass 801) is processed.
-While on the temporary visa, Andrew is not residentially qualified for most welfare payments, except SpB and family payments (including FTB, PLP and DAPP); however, he must serve a NARWP before he can access these payments, except for FTB Part B, which has no waiting period.
+On 14 June 2020, Andrew is granted the temporary Partner visa (subclass 820) so Andrew can continue to live with their partner Alice in Australia.
+Andrew will remain on the temporary Partner visa (subclass 820) while Andrew's application for the permanent Partner visa (subclass 801) is processed.
+While on the temporary visa, Andrew is not residentially qualified for most welfare payments, except SpB and family payments (including FTB and PLP); however, Andrew must serve a NARWP before Andrew can access these payments, except for FTB Part B, which has no waiting period.
 The temporary Partner visa subclass 820 is a specified visa under paragraph 739A(3)(b) and 739A(4)(b)of the SSAct.
-This means the NARWP for SpB, FTB Part A, PLP and DAPP begins from the date Andrew applied for the temporary Partner visa.
-The period Andrew spends in Australia following his application counts towards the NARWP for these payments, which will end on 6 March 2020 for FTB Part A, 6 March 2021 for PLP and DAPP and 6 March 2023 for SpB, provided Andrew remains in Australia throughout this period.
+This means the NARWP for SpB, FTB Part A and PLP begins from the date Andrew applied for the temporary Partner visa.
+The period Andrew spends in Australia following Andrew's application counts towards the NARWP for these payments, which will end on 6 March 2020 for FTB Part A, 6 March 2021 for PLP and 6 March 2023 for SpB, provided Andrew remains in Australia throughout this period.
 On 24 March 2022 Andrew is granted a permanent Partner visa (subclass 801).
-A 208 week NARWP will apply for most other welfare payments (e.g. newstart allowance (NSA)) from the day he is granted the permanent visa.
-However, for SpB and family payments, the time Andrew has spent on the temporary Partner visa (subclass 820) counts towards the NARWP for his permanent Partner visa.
-Therefore, on the date Andrew is granted his permanent visa, he will have completed the NARWP for FTB Part A, PLP and DAPP and have less than a year left to serve of the NARWP for SpB, and can access these payments if eligible during the NARWP for other payments.
+A 208 week NARWP will apply for most other welfare payments (for example, JobSeeker payment) from the day Andrew is granted the permanent visa.
+However, for SpB and family payments, the time Andrew has spent on the temporary Partner visa (subclass 820) counts towards the NARWP for Andrew's permanent Partner visa.
+Therefore, on the date Andrew is granted their permanent visa, Andrew will have completed the NARWP for FTB Part A and PLP and have less than a year left to serve of the NARWP for SpB, and can access these payments if eligible during the NARWP for other payments.

 Example 8: Andie lives in Canada and is granted a permanent Regional Sponsored Migration Scheme visa (subclass 187) on 24 July 2019 after being nominated by an Australian employer for a job in regional Australia.
-She moves to Australia on 2 November 2019.
+Andie moves to Australia on 2 November 2019.
 Andie is subject to the NARWP.
-As Andie's visa was granted offshore, the NARWP starts once she comes to Australia.
-She must wait, from 2 November 2019, 52 weeks before she can receive FTB Part A, 104 weeks for PLP and DAPP and 208 weeks for most other income support payments (unless she meets the qualification for an exemption to the NARWP).
+As Andie's visa was granted offshore, the NARWP starts once they come to Australia.
+Andie must wait, from 2 November 2019, 52 weeks before they can receive FTB Part A, 104 weeks for PLP and 208 weeks for most other income support payments (unless Andie meets the qualification for an exemption to the NARWP).

 Act reference: FAAct section 61AA(3) to section 61AA(5) Length of waiting period, section 36 When an individual is eligible for SBP in normal circumstances